pfheatwole/thesis/source/canopy_geometry.rst

 * This general equation is very expressive, but a bit of a pain to work with directly.
-It's often more convenient to define the variables in terms of functions of simple *design parameters*.
+It's often more convenient to define the variables in terms of functions of simple *design parameters* that encode the significant structure of the wing.

 * [[The general equation is the result of designing via wing sections.
 The whole point is that you start by defining the section profiles, then